Streetscapes and Community Facilities

 Hills and WSUD Developments

 From Adelaide drive to UKARIA Cultural Centre, perched on the hillside of the Ngeringa property in the picturesque Adelaide Hills just outside Mount Barker, one of the fastest growing areas in Australia.
 Concerts are hosted on the property for acclaimed national and international artists in a magnificent 220-seat concert hall with superb acoustics and spectacular sweeping views over the valley and up to the Mt Barker Summit.
 From there the group will head to Mt Barker’s new $23m Regional Sports Hub.

 The bus will then drive to the Blvd Eatery, for morning tea and a stroll around the lake, before visiting Springlake, a new housing estate.
-The group will then drive to Mt Barker for an informal lunch and tasting at craft brewery, the Prancing Pony.
-Finally the bus will head back to visit the Laratinga Wetlands and, time permitting, visit the Newlands housing development before returning to Adelaide.
+The group will then drive to quaint Hahndorf for lunch followed by time to explore the town.
+Finally the bus will head back to visit the Laratinga Wetlands before returning to Adelaide.